 The TRITON (Trial of RucaparIb in ProsTate IndicatiONs) program is an integrated translational-clinical development program that is designed to accurately and prospectively identify prostate cancer patients with metastatic and castration-resistant disease who also have tumor genotypes that may lead them to benefit from rucaparib therapy.

-The TRITON2 study (NCT02952534) is a multicenter, open-label Phase 2 clinical trial to evaluate the effects of rucaparib in about 160 patients with mCRPC who have a deleterious mutation in BRCA1, BRCA2, ATM, or another pre-specified DNA repair gene.
-Eligible patients must have progressed on at least one, but no more than two, previous androgen-receptor targeted therapies and one prior taxane-based chemotherapy.
-The study’s primary outcome is response rate to the drug, both objective response and prostate specific antigen response.
-The study is currently open for enrollment at sites across the U.S. and in Liverpool, U.K.
+The TRITON2 study (NCT02952534) is a multicenter, open-label Phase 2 clinical trial to evaluate the effects of oral rucaparib in about 360 patients with mCRPC who have a harmful mutation in BRCA1, BRCA2, ATM, or another pre-specified DNA repair gene.
+Eligible patients must have progressed, or gotten worse, on at least one, but no more than two, previous androgen-receptor targeted therapies and one prior taxane-based chemotherapy.
+The study’s primary outcome is response rate to the drug, both objective response (size of tumor) and prostate specific antigen (PSA) response.
+The study has finished enrollment at sites across the U.S. and in Liverpool, U.K and is expected to complete in February 2021.

-- The TRITON3 study (NCT02975934) is a randomized and open-label Phase 3 trial to evaluate the effects of rucaparib compared to a physician’s choice of therapy — Zytiga (abiraterone acetate), Xandi (enzalutamide) or Taxotere (docetaxel) — in some 400 patients with mCRPC who have a deleterious germline or somatic mutation in BRCA1, BRCA2, or ATM.
-Eligible patients must have progressed on at least one, but no more than two, prior androgen-receptor targeted therapies and must not have received chemotherapy for mCRP.
+The TRITON3 study (NCT02975934) is a randomized and open-label Phase 3 trial to evaluate the effects of rucaparib compared to a physician’s choice of therapy — Zytiga (abiraterone acetate), Xandi (enzalutamide) or Taxotere (docetaxel) — in an estimated 400 patients with mCRPC who have a harmful germline (found in all cells of the body) or somatic (only found in localized cells of the body) mutation in BRCA1, BRCA2, or ATM.
+Eligible patients must have progressed on at least one, but no more than two, prior androgen-receptor targeted therapies and must not have received chemotherapy for mCRPC.
 The study’s primary endpoint is progression-free survival.
-This study also is enrolling patients at sites across the U.S.
+This study is enrolling patients at sites across the U.S., Canada, Australia, and Europe and has a projected completion date of April 2022.

 Note: Prostate Cancer News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.